gvwilson/thirdbit/_posts/2008/2008-12-26-articles-id-like-to-write-in-the-next-489-days.md

   <li>Co-edit a special issue of <a href="http://cise.aip.org/"><em>Computing in Science &amp; Engineering</em></a> on "Software Engineering and Computational Science". <a href="http://www.cs.indiana.edu/~lums">Andy Lumsdaine</a> and I have four articles lined up, and are looking for two more—if you'd like to volunteer, please give me a shout.</li>
   <li>Submit a proposal for a professional master's degree in Computer Science to U of T's School of Graduate Studies.
 This is mostly a matter of filling in forms, but that's kind of like looking at Everest and saying, "It's mostly a matter of going uphill."</li>
   <li>"Finish" a much-improved DrProject.
 I originally planned to use it as a platform for research, as well as teaching; there isn't enough time left for that, but I still hope to make it easier for software engineering instructors to introduce students to modern tools.</li>
   <li>Rewrite Software Carpentry.
-Tina Yee has translated some of the lectures into MATLAB; the next step is to make the whole thing look like it was written in the 21st Century [3].</li>
+Tina Yee has translated some of the lectures into MATLAB; the next step is to make the whole thing look like it was written in the 21st Century[^3].</li>
 </ol>
 Everything else has to go by the boards.
 In particular:
 <ul>